enhance-dev/enhance.dev/src/views/docs/md/learn/features/transforms/css-transforms.md

 ## CSS Transformations

 Enhance is designed to deliver working HTML that is improved when JavaScript loads.
 If the shadowDOM is used this means the initial markup is replaced later.
-The goal is to only have to write styles once that will work before and after that happens.
-And in general to be able to use a consistent approach to styling all components.
+The goal is to write styles once that will work before and after that happens.
+And to use a consistent approach to styling all components.

 Style transforms make this possible.
 When the page is rendered styles are transformed and relocated to optimize performance.

 ## Style context
 The style transform has two contexts.

-- Template Context: Styles encapsulated in the shadowDOM are left with the component template tag.
+- Template Context: Styles that will be encapsulated in the shadowDOM are left with the component template tag.
 - SSR Context: Server rendered styles (whether scoped through selectors or not) are collected and moved to the head of the document.

 ## API
-Style Transforms are passed as an array. they are called with a single object argument with the following properties:
+Style Transforms are passed as an array.
+They are called with a single object argument with the following properties:
-- `raw`: a string with the contents of the script tag
+- `raw`: a string with the contents of the style tag
-- `attrs`: with any attributes on the script tag
+- `attrs`: with any attributes on the style tag
 - `context`: a value of 'markup' for SSR global CSS, and 'template' for shadowDOM CSS
 - `tagName`: the custom element tagName